dreisdesign/mindcubby/3d/apps/gcoder/PRIVACY.md

 ## Changes to This Policy

 If we make changes to this Privacy Policy, we will update the "Last Updated" date at the top of this document.
-Since gcoder does not collect data, major changes are unlikely, but we may clarify or expand this policy.
+Since g-coder does not collect data, major changes are unlikely, but we may clarify or expand this policy.

 ---